 Rural homelessness, like urban homelessness, is typically a result of poverty and a lack of affordable housing.
 Studies show rural homeless individuals are more likely to be white, female, married, and employed.
 American Indians and migrant workers are also more likely to be homeless in rural areas.

 When living in rural areas, individuals who are homeless typically have limited — if any — access to medical services.
-Researchers found that the homeless living in rural areas have higher rates of severe mental illness than those living in urban areas.
+Researchers found that the homeless living in rural areas has higher rates of severe mental illness than those living in urban areas.

 - Chronically homeless